{{flagHref}}

 Several industrial products are derived from nitrogen or its compounds:

-• Ammonia (NH₃): It is used in fertilisers and explosives.
+• Ammonia (NH₃): Used in fertilisers and explosives.

-• Nitric Acid (HNO₃): It is a primary component in fertilisers, explosives and cleaning agents.
+• Nitric Acid (HNO₃): A key ingredient in fertilisers, explosives, and cleaning agents.

-• Sodium Nitrite (NaNO₂): It is used in food preservation and in the production of dyes and chemicals.
+• Sodium Nitrite (NaNO₂): Used in food preservation and in the production of dyes and chemicals.

-• Nitrogen Gas: It is utilised in sectors such as electronics, pharmaceuticals and food packaging because of its inert characteristics.
+• Nitrogen Gas: Used in industries including electronics, pharmaceuticals, and food packaging for its inert properties.

 Frequently Asked Questions

-What are the primary uses of nitrogen in industry?
+What are the main uses of nitrogen in industry?

-Nitrogen is used in agriculture (fertilisers), for food preservation, in electronics (semiconductor manufacturing), in cryogenics and in welding processes.
+Nitrogen is used in agriculture (fertilisers), food preservation, electronics (semiconductor production), cryogenics, and welding processes.

 Is nitrogen harmful to humans?

-In its natural state, nitrogen is non-toxic.
-However, inhaling high concentrations of nitrogen gas may displace oxygen and lead to asphyxiation.
+In its natural form, nitrogen is non-toxic, but inhaling high concentrations of nitrogen gas can displace oxygen, leading to suffocation.

-Nitrogen is generally produced by the fractional distillation of liquefied air or by the decomposition of compounds such as sodium azide.
+Nitrogen is typically obtained through the fractional distillation of liquefied air or by decomposing compounds such as sodium azide.

 What is the most common nitrogen compound?

-Ammonia (NH₃) is one of the most frequently manufactured nitrogen compounds, particularly for the production of fertilisers.
+Ammonia (NH₃) is one of the most commonly produced nitrogen compounds, particularly for fertiliser production.

 Does nitrogen play a role in plant growth?

-Yes, nitrogen is an essential nutrient for plants and contributes to the formation of proteins and chlorophyll.
+Yes, nitrogen is an essential nutrient for plants, contributing to the formation of proteins and chlorophyll.

 About the author